 Once the bowel is seen to function normally, our kind of mesh repair generally requires 1 or 2 days in hospital, following which a rapid recovery with a more reliable repair can be expected.
 Because the reinforcing effect of the mesh gives strength to the repair without the tissue distortion and tension of other methods, most patients are able to be completely mobile and engage in normal levels of exercise within a very few days.

 Whilst there can be no guarantee of the permanence of any stoma hernia repair, it is felt that this technique offers the least risk of recurrence.
+However, it is open to complications and can work out very expensive, possibly in excess of fifteen thousand pounds.

 As this is a highly specialised area of surgery, one should take care to seek surgeons with the appropriate level of experience with hernias, and specifically stoma hernias and this technique of repair.
 For more information on your own case, please contact us at any time.